 Let’s follow general safety guidelines in the sun and on the water, and enter the fall with only happy memories of the previous fun fuelled months!

-Summer Safety in The Sun and On the Water
+Summer Safety in The Sun and On the Water (General Safety Guidelines)

 When having fun outside this summer, it’s important to keep in mind general best practices that will keep you, your friends, and your family safe and prevent injury.
 The Red Cross and the Lifesaving Society offer great advice for summer safety, and Heartzap has summarized some sun and water safety guidelines for you.